 CTC: You advise the U.K. government on countering violent extremism.
-What is your assessment of the evolving challenge posed by violent right-wing extremism in the U.K.?

-Editor's note: For more on the Lapshyn case, see Graham Mackllin, "The Evolution of Extreme-Right Terrorism and Efforts to Counter It in the United Kingdom," CTC Sentinel 12:1 (2019).
+What is your assessment of the evolving challenge b Editor's note: For more on the Lapshyn case, see Graham Mackllin, "The Evolution of Extreme-Right Terrorism and Efforts to Counter It in the United Kingdom," CTC Sentinel 12:1 (2019).